Footage from Fusion Theatre’s recent award-winning production

 ABOUT THE SHOW

 Andrew Lloyd Webber and Ben Elton’s musical is the story of ordinary people in an extraordinary situation.
-THE BEAUTIFUL GAME follows the fortunes of a group of teenagers, all members of a local soccer team, and their friends.
+THE BEAUTIFUL GAME follows the fortunes of a group of teenagers from both sides of the religious divide during the Troubles in 1960s Belfast.

 The show opened at the Cambridge Theatre, London on 26th September 2000 and ran until 1st September 2001.
 During its run the show was awarded the prestigious Best Musical Award in the Critics’ Circle Theatre Awards 2000.